hippich/drupal-arrange-fields/README.txt

 Directions
 ======================

-- Make sure you have correctly installed and configured the jquery_ui module!
-  Read through it's README.txt file for detailed instructions.
-Make sure you get the correct version of the plugin!
-(NOT the most recent version unless you know what you're doing!)

 - Unpack the module files into /sites/all/modules/arrange_fields.

-- Visit your admin/build/modules page in Drupal and enable the module.
+- Visit your modules page in Drupal and enable the module.

-- Visit your admin/user/permissions and give authorized users the "administer arrange fields" permission, if desired.
+- Visit your permissions and give authorized users the "administer arrange fields" permission, if desired.
 (Otherwise, only the admin user will be able to use it).

-- To begin arranging fields just visit admin/settings/arrange-fields to see a main menu page.
+- To begin arranging fields just visit admin/config/arrange-fields to see a main menu page.
   Visit the Settings tab on that page to add arbitrary form_id's to the list which you can arrange.
   OR...